srwr-tech/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---tq2ivz4j6841/README.md

  # HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---2uf2vw5akq69

-Project Name: Food Suff
+Project Name: online food ordering website

 Project Description:

 a.
 WHY this project was chosen (what use case does it solve)?

-My project name is "FOOD SUFF" & its a food ordering website.The reason of choosing this project is that it benefits both the customer and the business.With a website or mobile app, customers can easily browse all the dishes the restaurant has available, customize dishes to their requirements and place an order.
+My project name is "Saniya Food Junction" & its a food ordering website.The reason of choosing this project is that it benefits both the customer and the business.With a website or mobile app, customers can easily browse all the dishes the restaurant has available, customize dishes to their requirements and place an order.

 Use cases: